chrisroadmap/aerosol-history/README.md

 # Energy Budget Constraints on the Time History of Aerosol Forcing and Climate Sensitivity
 This code demonstrates how we can use constraints of observed surface warming from 1850-2019 and ocean heat update from 1971-2018 to constrain historical aerosol forcing, equilibrium climate sensitivity and transient climate response.

-## Reference
+## Reference and citation
-The paper describing this method is under review at the moment.
-The preprint can be accessed here: https://www.essoar.org/doi/abs/10.1002/essoar.10503977.2
+The paper describing this method has been accepted in JGRA.
+The accepted version can be accessed here: https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020JD033622

+Please cite as:

+Smith, C. J., Harris, G. R., Palmer, M. D., Bellouin, N., Collins, W., Myhre, G., et al. (2021).
+Energy Budget Constraints on the Time History of Aerosol Forcing and Climate Sensitivity.
+Journal of Geophysical Research: Atmospheres, 126, e2020JD033622. https://doi.org/10.1029/2020JD033622

 ## Reproduction
 As always, the best way to avoid disaster is to use a virtual environment.
 My weapon of choice is miniconda3 (https://docs.conda.io/en/latest/miniconda.html).
 For this code more than ever it is a good idea to use `conda`, as code makes heavy use of `iris` which is difficult(/impossible?) to install through `pip`.
 Therefore, create a new environment, activate it, and use `conda` to grab `iris`: